lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 ## Additional

-If you want to interact with your deployed contract you could follow the follow tutorial [Send Transactions To LACCHAIN]()
+If you want to interact with your deployed contract you could follow the follow tutorial Send Transactions To LACCHAIN (work in progress).